 LIM FASHION EDUCATION FOUNDATION SCHOLARSHIPS

 Founded in 1977, the LIM Fashion Education Foundation (FEF) has, as its primary purpose, the provision of scholarship and grant aid to students who wish to attend LIM College.
-The FEF Scholarship Application requires a 400-500 word essay, submission of a FAFSA, two letters of recommendation and a submitted application sent to the Office of Financial Services.
+The FEF Scholarship Application requires a 400-500 word essay, submission of a FAFSA (for need-based scholarships only), two letters of recommendation and a submitted application sent to the Office of Financial Services.